 SUBARTICLE 990-3.1 is deleted and the following substituted:

 990-3.1 General: All portable devices shall meet the physical display and operational requirements of the Manual on Uniform Traffic Control Devices (MUTCD) and be listed on the Department’s Approved Product List (APL).
-Manufacturers seeking evaluation of their product shall submit an application in accordance with Section 6 and include the following:
+Manufacturers seeking evaluation of their product must submit the following:

 1. Certification showing that the product meets the requirements of this Section.